Trentbarton: Ticketing schemes

 The 'Mango' system was initially tested on the company's Rainbow 4 (now i4) and Indigo routes.
 After this proved successful, Trentbarton proceeded to extend the scheme to all of its services.

-Trentbarton previously had a scheme called Kangaroo which included daily and weekly travel cards, as well as the longer running Kangeroo Seasons card.
+Trentbarton previously had a scheme called Kangaroo which included daily and weekly travel cards, as well as the longer running Kangaroo Seasons card.
 The Kangaroo Seasons card became the Robin Hood card in 2016.

 Depots

 Trentbarton operates from depots in Derby, Langley Mill, Nottingham and Sutton in Ashfield, with outstations located in Ashbourne, Belper and Matlock.
 The Langley Mill depot also serves as the headquarters for Trentbarton and the wider Wellglade Group.